Pierstoval/benchmarks-react-svelte-vue/README.md

 This graph was generated using the [gnuplot](http://www.gnuplot.info/) tool, you can check this project's [graph.gnuplot](./graph.gnuplot) file to see how it was generated.

-The benchmark ran over 2000 tests on the same machine, a small dedicated server, so the most important here is to **not compare time, but proportions instead** (except for build size which is consistent over all platforms).
+The benchmark is roughly a thousands of build tests and hundreds of runtime tests ran on the same machine, a small dedicated server, so the most important here is to **not compare time, but proportions instead** (except for build size which is consistent over all platforms, hence the simple bar chart).

 ---